-All governors receive training about safeguarding and child protection (including Online), to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
-This is regularly reviewed and updated to support them with the knowledge to strategically challenge the schools.
+All governors receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.

-As the chair of Trustees/LAB may be required to act as the 'case manager' in the event that an allegation of abuse is made against the CEO/headteacher, they receive training in managing allegations for this purpose.
+As the chair of Trustess/LAB may be required to act as the 'case manager' in the event that an allegation of abuse is made against the CEO/headteacher, they receive training in managing allegations for this purpose.